AndrewRTsao/GCP-Vertex-AutoML/README.md

 *NOTE: Pipeline will take approximately 4 hours to complete*

-6. (Optional) If you would like, run the **cleanup.py** script once you're done and if don't need the underlying BigQuery dataset, feature store, model, and/or other Vertex AI resources anymore.
+6. (Optional) If you would like, run the **cleanup.py** script once you're done and if you don't need the underlying BQ dataset, feature store, model, and/or other Vertex AI resources anymore.